Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - All requested data must be filled in.

-- There must not be two employees with the same identity number.
+- There must not be two collaborators with the same identity number.
 This implies that each employee registered in the system must have a unique identity number assigned to them.
 This number must be unique for each employee and cannot be duplicated.

 - Dates must be represented in the format "dd-mm-yyyy".
 This means that all dates in the system must follow this format, where "dd" represents the day, "mm" represents the month, and "yyyy" represents the year.
 For example, "06-04-2024" would be April 6, 2024.